2002 NRL season: Regular season

 In 2002, as in 2001, the NRL's advertising was handled by Saatchi & Saatchi Sydney.
 As in the previous season, there was no big budget season launch advertising campaign.
 The NRL focussed on stretching its marketing spending throughout the season with newspaper ads promoting individual rounds and clubs, and with simple TV ads to promote key games.

 The Bulldogs won 17 games in a row and had an unbeaten run of 18 games, the most in the club's history.
 However they were deducted 37 premiership points for a gross salary cap breaches, the most points deducted in premiership history.
 That left the club with just four competition points attained from the two byes earlier in the season.
 Four more competition points followed since the salary cap scandal, all from wins in the last two rounds of the season.

 The New Zealand Warriors won the club's first Minor Premiership in its 8-year history and also made it to their first Grand Final.
 The Warriors were not in first place almost during the entire season, only taking top spot on the ladder at the conclusion of Round 26.

 John Hopoate ran 3,976 metres with the ball in 2002, more than any other player in the competition.

 At the end of the season NRL referees' coach Peter Louis resigned from his position.

+As of 2023, 2002 is the most recent season in which the Melbourne Storm did not qualify for the finals due to not winning enough games, though in 2010 they were sentenced to finish last due to salary cap breaches which prevented the club from earning any premiership points that season.